Ferdinand von Mueller: Publications

+Women were key contributors to his collections.
+Two hundred and twenty-five women and girls, the youngest of which was six years of age, collected plant specimens and mailed them to Mueller for cataloging.
+These women included Louisa Atkinson, Sarah Brooks, and Flora Mary Campbell.

+He took a leading part in promoting Australian exploration, especially the Burke and Wills expedition, which was the first to cross the continent, and in the various attempts to unravel the mystery which attended the fate of his fellow countryman Ludwig Leichhardt (1813–1848).

+Death

 Mueller died in Melbourne and is buried in the St Kilda Cemetery.
 He was survived by his sister, Mrs. Clara Wehl, of Millicent, South Australia.
 His other sister, Mrs. Bertha Doughty of near Penola predeceased him.
 He never married.

+Darwinism

-Mueller was a theist who rejected Darwinism, but is said by historians to have misunderstood key aspects of Charles Darwin's theory.
+Mueller was a theist who rejected Darwinism, especially speciation.
+He misunderstood some elements of Charles Darwin's theory, but evidently came to see that natural selection operating within a species explained adaptation to different habitats within which it grew.
 Despite his differences he remained on friendly terms with Darwin.

 Standard author abbreviation

 Legacy

 The Mueller Medal has been awarded since 1904 by the Australian and New Zealand Association for the Advancement of Science to "a scientist who is the author of important contributions to anthropological, botanical, geological or zoological science, preferably with special reference to Australia".

 A Victorian Railways S Class diesel-electric locomotive, S311, is named after Mueller.

 Places named after Mueller

-A number of geographical features were named after Mueller: the Mueller Ranges (Western Australia), Muellers Range (Queensland), Mount Mueller (in WA, Northern Territory, Tasmania and Victoria) and Mount von Mueller (WA), Muellers Peak (New South Wales), the Mueller River (NZ), Muellers Creek (South Australia) and Mueller Creek (NT), Lake Mueller (Qld), and Mueller hut near the Mueller Glacier in New Zealand.
+A number of geographical features were named after Mueller: the Mueller Ranges (Western Australia), Muellers Range (Queensland), Mount Mueller (in WA, Northern Territory, Tasmania and Victoria) and Mount von Mueller (WA), Muellers Peak (New South Wales), the Mueller River (NZ), Muellers Creek (South Australia) and Mueller Creek (NT) also Von Mueller Creek (Vic), Lake Mueller (Qld), and Mueller hut near the Mueller Glacier in New Zealand.
 Mueller Park, Subiaco (WA) is also named after him.